dxos/dxos/docs/docs/guide/quick-start.md

 ## Deploying your app to a KUBE

-To deploy to your local kube:
+To deploy to your local KUBE:

 - Ensure a [KUBE](#starting-a-kube) is running
 - Ensure the [`dx` CLI](#creating-apps-with-dx-cli) is installed